 The calculation for a 2500 calorie diet is:

 Renal Net Acid Excretion = 62.1(Protein grams / Potassium milliequivalents) - 17.9

 Both LAKE and Pro/K methods for scoring pH balance diets are only valid for whole foods.
 Of course, a healthy diet should be based on whole foods, so this should not be a problem.
 However, we often need to assess how unhealthy a bad diet is.
 Processed foods require more complex scoring calculations.
 They need to account for unnatural nutrient profiles that confound the simplicity of scoring methods I describe here.

 Though the Pro/K is a simple calculation mathematically, it is not easy to derive milliequivalent data from regular nutrient databases or food labels.
 I will investigate how easy it is to derive simple tables for Pro/K scoring.

 In conclusion, it seems that LAKE is a compelling alternative to PRAL.
 Such a simple scoring system makes it easy to measure shopping and eating.
 Importantly, it is easy to improve your alkaline diet by swapping plus scores for minus scores.

 What do you think about Redefining pH Balance Diet Scores?
-Please share your thoughts in the Food Forum.
+Please share your thoughts using the feedback form below.